Links represented by phases of algebraic curves: Introduction

-In this paper we show that for any torus knot $\mathcal{K}$ there exists a complex algebraic plane curve such that the one-dimensional connected component of the contour of its coamoeba realizes $\mathcal{K}$.
-More generally, we show that any torus link $\mathcal{L}$ is the union of the one-dimensional connected components of the critical values of the argument map restricted to a complex algebraic plane curve.

-Moreover, we study the topology and the geometry of isolated singularities of plane complex algebraic curves.
-Also, we give some examples of coamoebas of complex plane curves containing torus knots as the set of the critical values of the argument map restricted to these curves.
+In this paper, we show that for any torus knot $\mathcal{K}$ there exists a complex algebraic plane curve such that the one-dimensional connected component of the contour (i.e. critical values of the argument map) of its coamoeba realizes $\mathcal{K}$.
+More generally, we show that any torus link $\mathcal{L}$ is the union of the one-dimensional connected components of the critical values of the argument map restricted to a complex algebraic plane curve; see Theorem \ref{maintheorem}.
+Moreover, we show that torus links are naturally in connection with the geometry and the combinatorics of the Newton polygons of those algebraic curves.
+Also, we give some examples of coamoebas of complex algebraic plane curves containing torus links as the set of the critical values of the argument map restricted to these curves.

-In Section 3 of this paper, we consider the polynomial $f(z,w)=1+\tau_1 z+\tau_2 w+\tau_3 zw$ where $\tau_1=\tau_2=\tau$ and $\tau_3=1$ is an instance of a \emph{Lee--Yang polynomial} \cite{Yang:1952be,Lee:1952ig}.
-Recall that a general Lee--Yang polynomial is a polynomial $f(z_1,z_2,\ldots,z_n)$ for which its Newton polytope is a unit hypercube.
-It describes the partition function of an Ising model of $n$ spins.
-The roots of Lee--Yang polynomials are important in describing phase transitions of the model.
-In a theorem proven by Lee and Yang, the univariate polynomial $P(z)=f(z,z,\ldots,z)$ has roots lying on a unit circle in $\mathbb{C}$.
-Another proof of this theorem using amoebas was provided by Passare and Tsikh in \cite{PT-05}.

-The polynomial $f(z,w)=1+\tau z+\tau w+ zw$ we consider here the $n=2$ case of the Lee--Yang polynomial.
-Furthermore, the case $0<\tau<1$ corresponds to the ferromagnetic case and $\tau>1$ is the anti-ferromagnetic case.
-Although phase transitions are only relevant in the thermodynamic limit $n\rightarrow\infty$, it has been shown that for small $n$, there are experimental consequences.
-Remarkably, the coamoeba of this polynomial can be measured experimentally \cite{CMNL-23}.